prisma/prisma-engines/README.md

 Notes:
 - in `prisma/prisma` repository, we do not run tests for `integration/` branches, it is much faster and also means that there is no risk of tests failing (e.g. flaky tests, snapshots) that would stop the publishing process.
-- in `prisma/prisma-engines` tests must first pass, before publishing starts.
-So better keep an eye on them and restart them as needed.
+- in `prisma/prisma-engines` the Buildkite test pipeline must first pass, then the engines will be built and uploaded to our storage via the Buildkite release pipeline.
+These 2 pipelines can fail for different reasons, it's recommended to keep an eye on them (check notifications in Slack) and restart jobs as needed.
+Finally, it will trigger [`prisma/engines-wrapper`](https://github.com/prisma/engines-wrapper).

 #### Manual integration releases from this repository to npm